-2015 has proven to be another active and productive year here at The Oakwood Historical Society.
-I am ending a 2 year term as president, and, although my name has been on many society events and programs, it's only because I have been in this one position.
-This organization is administered by a full Board of Trustees that have masterfully managed, maintained and directed the society through its many functions, programs and events.

-This year, we have been honored more than ever with a Board whose members have a "can do" attitude toward the goals and accomplishments of the society. n
+Historian Preserving the past, present, and future of the Oakwood Community • Winter 2015 Message from the President --Mark Risley his edition's message is a little long, but it's worth recapping 2015 which has proven to be another active and productive year here at The Oakwood Historical Society.
+I am ending a 2 year term as president, and, although my name has been on many Society events and programs, it's only because I have been in that position.
+The organization is, actually, administered by a full Board of Trustees that has masterfully managed, maintained and directed the Society through its many functions, programs and events.
+This year, we have been honored, more than ever, with a Board whose members have a "can do" attitude toward the goals and accomplishments of the Society.
+They are listed below along with their contributions and accomplishments for the Society

 Treasurer Carol Vinings and Assistant Treasurer Leigh Turben have managed our finances to ensure stability in that area.
 Carol is also establishing a Budget Plan for 2016.
 As Business Manager, Linda Pearson has kept an overall view of the needs and requirements of the organization as well as managing inquiries and other concerns.
-Linda also organized and managed our annual Family Photo Shoot fundraiser in September which has become a well-received event at "The Long-Romspert Homestead House Museum".
-Along with Lisa Kell, Linda managed over 20 sessions for the "Children's Gardening Program" in which 18 local youths learned how to plant, nourish, harvest and prepare their own food from our Kitchen Garden behind the house.
-In addition to all of that, Linda helped organize several youth programs to the advantage of "The Homestead".
-She was able to form Senior High School Student Volunteer crew to clean "The Homestead" and cleanout the Carriage House and attracted a Boy Scout Eagle Scout Project to clean out and revamp an original coal bin at "The Homestead".
-Both the Carriage House and old coal bin can now be used effectively for storage.
+Linda also organized and managed the Annual Family Photo Shoot fundraiser in September which has become a well-received event at The Long-Romspert Homestead House Museum.
+Linda managed over twenty sessions for the Children's Gardening Program in which eighteen local youths learned how to plant, nourish, harvest and prepare their own food from our Kitchen Garden behind the house.